nahuef/statsViewer/README.md

 5. Once finished, that window will close itself and you should have a new file `StatsViewer.html` in the same directory as the executable `statsViewer.exe`.
 Double click the `.html` file to open it in your default browser. **That's it, done!**

+> *TIP: Run the tool everytime you want to update the charts*

 ### How to find your `stats` folder
 (To complete the second step and second option of "How to use")